cyanheads/cyanheads/README.md

 ## 💼 Open to Opportunities

 I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.

-I'm always looking for ways to improve my skills and help others do the same.
+I'm also available for contract work and one-off projects, including custom MCP server development using my [TypeScript template](https://github.com/cyanheads/mcp-ts-template).
+Whether you need a full-time role or a specific integration built, feel free to reach out - I'm always looking for ways to improve my skills and help others do the same.

 ## ☕ Support My Work